-Posted on: December 11, 2020 Posted by: Sarah Giavedoni Comments: 0
+Posted on: December 3, 2024 Posted by: Sarah Giavedoni Comments: 0

-Blue Ridge mountains in Haywood County, NC
+Blue Ridge Mountains in Haywood County, NC

-In 2002, the United National declared December 11 to be International Mountain Day.
+In 2002, the United Nations declared December 11 to be International Mountain Day.
 The unofficial holiday celebrates the importance of mountainous regions around the globe.
 Mountains are home to 15% of the world’s population and host nearly half of the world’s biodiversity hotspots.

 Here in Western North Carolina, we take time every day to recognize the mountains we call home.
 They are the source of our fresh water, serve as a backdrop for all our favorite outdoor activities, and are home to some of the most unique critters on the planet.
 Celebrate our mountains with us today!
 Here are five things everyone should know about the mountains of Haywood County, NC.